ua-i2cat/gst-unity-bridge/README.md

 gcc -shared -fPIC -Wl,--no-as-needed `pkg-config --cflags --libs gstreamer-1.0 gstreamer-net-1.0 gstreamer-video-1.0` *.c -o libGstUnityBridge.so
 ```

+## 3. Known issues

+- Frame data is extracted from GStreamer into main memory and passed onto Unity.
+On platforms like Android, where both video decoding and rendering are probably happening on the GPU, this is an enormous waste of time (On a Samsung Galaxy S3, the sample project consumes about 75% of CPU).
+- Due to some unknown issue with the Android GStreamer audio sink, its presence breaks network synchronization.

-## 3. TODO
+## 4. TODO

 - Avoid copying frames from and to main memory when a hardware decoder is being used.
-On a Samsung Galaxy S3, the sample project consumes about 75% of CPU.
+- Fix network synchronization on Android when audio is rendered.